 - Right to use an alternative container for cremation

 - Right to purchase casket or urn from the third party

 - Make funeral arrangements without embalming

 Right to Purchase Individual Services

-  What the vast majority of people do not understand is that the purchase of packaged arrangements are not mandatory – and in nearly all cases, funeral home sell packaged arrangements.
-In other words, under the Funeral Rule you have the absolute right to purchase only those individual products and services you want.
+What the vast majority of people do not understand is that the purchase of packaged arrangements is not mandatory – and in nearly all cases, the funeral home sells packaged arrangements.
+In other words, under the Funeral Rule, you have the absolute right to purchase only those individual products and services you want.
 You absolutely do not need to accept some sort of package from a funeral home that contains goods and services you do not desire.
 As will be discussed more fully in a moment, you are likely to be surprised about certain goods and services that you assume are required but really are not.

 Price Information Over the Phone